-Milou Meijer, Director

-Nike Australia Pty Ltd (Nike Australia), a subsidiary of NIKE, Inc., is required to submit a statement pursuant to the Australian Modern Slavery Act.
+Milou Meijer, Director Nike Australia Pty Ltd (Nike Australia), a subsidiary of NIKE, Inc., is required to submit a statement pursuant to the Australian Modern Slavery Act.
 Nike Australia has its headquarters in Melbourne and distributes, sells and markets NIKE athletic footwear and apparel.
 Nike Australia operates retail outlets in Australia and sells on wholesale basis in Australia and in the Pacific Islands.
 Nike Australia has approximately 600 employees engaged in administrative functions and retail sales.
-It does not engage in manufacturing process.
+It does not engage in manufacturing and its supply chains are largely the same as for NIKE as a whole and principally managed as part of NIKE's global sourcing and manufacturing process.
 Accordingly, the policies and procedures described earlier in this statement apply on a global basis unless otherwise indicated, including to Nike Australia.
-Nike Australia does not control any other entities.
-This statement was approved by the Board of Directors of NIKE Australia on [insert date] and the undersigned, who is a member of that Board, has been authorized to sign this statement.
+We do not believe there are modern slavery risks unique to Nike Australia.
+Nike Australia does not own or control any other entities.
+This statement was approved by the Board of Directors of Nike Australia on October 25, 2023 and the undersigned, who is a member of that Board, has